eos42/Nagios-Plugins/README.md

 ####  📌 check_account_ram.sh

 * Checks teh RAM usage for an account on chain and alerts if current usage is over $MAX variable.

+####  📌 account-cpu.sh

+* Checks CPU usage of account over 60 seconds period and compares average to $MAX variable, if higher it alerts.